-(c) detailed progress payment claims may be submitted by the Builder:
+(c) detailed progress payment claims or invoices may be submitted by the Builder:

 (i) in accordance with the specified payment schedule; or

-(ii) at intervals not less than fortnightly for Works performed up to the date of the invoice; and such payment claims may include the reasonable value of authorised variations and the value of any Materials delivered to the site but not yet installed.
+(ii) at intervals of weekly, fortnightly or monthly for Works performed up to the date of the payment claim or invoice; and such payment claims or invoices may include the reasonable value of authorised variations and the value of any Materials delivered to the site but not yet installed.

-(d) payment for approved Clients shall be due twenty (20) days following the end of the month in which a statement and/or invoice is posted to the Client's address or address for notices.
+(d) payment for approved Clients shall be due seven (7) days following the date of the payment claim or invoice.

 3.3 Time for payment will be stated on the invoice or any other forms.
-If no time is stated then payment shall be due seven (7) days following the date of the invoice.
+If no time is stated then payment shall be due seven (7) days following the date of the payment claim or invoice.

-3.4 Payment will be made by cash, cheque, bank cheque, direct credit, or by any other method as agreed to between the Client and the Builder.
+3.4 Payment will be made by cash or direct credit, or by any other method as agreed to between the Client and the Builder.

 3.5 GST and other taxes and duties that may be applicable shall be added to the Price, except when they are expressly included in the Price.

-4.1 If the Client requests a variation, all such requests shall be made in writing.
-If the Builder believes the variation will not require a variation to any permit and will not cause any delay, and will not add more than two percent (2%) to the Price then the Builder may carry out the variation and the Client agrees to pay any variation to the Price, otherwise the Builder will give the Client a written variation document detailing the Works, the amended Price, the estimated time to undertake the variation, and the likely delay, if any, and require written acceptance by the Client of the variation before commencing Work on the variation.
+4.1 If the Client requests a variation to the original Works discussed and agreed upon, all such requests shall be made and confirmed in writing.
+If the Builder believes the variation will not require a variation to any permit or consents and will not cause a time delay or Price increase of more than 5%, then the Builder may carry out the variation and the Client agrees to pay any additional variation to the Price, without the need to formalise the variation in writing.
+Otherwise, the Builder will give the Client a written variation document detailing the Works, the amended Price, the estimated time to undertake the variation, and the likely delay, if any, and require written acceptance by the Client of the variation before commencing Work on the variation.

 4.2 In the event that the Builder requests a variation, the Builder will, in writing: